Computer Science

 Research Project

 The undergraduate research project is an advanced project conducted with a faculty advisor in the Computer Science Department that a student may spend multiple quarters working on.
 The recommendation is that students find a faculty advisor in their junior year so that they may begin planning out the project which could be carried out over the summer and in their senior year.
 While a student may use work from a Independent Research (COMP 3995) or Independent Study (COMP 3991) as the basis for their distinction project, the scope of the distinction project must be larger than what was accomplished in those courses.
-The additional work required to complete the distinction project cannot have credits awarded for it.
+The additional work required to complete the distinction project cannot have credits awarded for it; however, it may be supported by a PinS grant so long as the scope is sufficient.
 The determination of what additional work is sufficient to complete the distinction project is left to the faculty advisor overseeing the project.

 In addition to the work carried out to complete the project, students are required to write an undergraduate thesis describing the related work, methodology used, and their results.
 While it is not a requirement that the undergraduate thesis is published, it is expected that the work is of publishable quality.